MayaStachowiak/pet_adoption_app/README.md

 Pet Adoption App is a Spring Boot-based application designed to manage pet adoptions.
 It provides functionalities to handle users, animals, adoptions, and preferences.
+The application features a login panel with different views for regular users and administrators.

 ## Features

 - **User Management**: CRUD operations for users.